lukedonov/makersbnb-project/README.md

 As a guest
 So I know that my booking has been successful
-I would like to recieve an email booking confirmation
+I would like to receive an email booking confirmation

 As a guest
 So that I know if my booking has been unsuccessful
-I would like to receieve an email notifying me that my booking has been denied
+I would like to receive an email notifying me that my booking has been denied

 As a host
 So that I am not out of pocket
-I would lke to recieve payments for my bookings
+I would lke to receive payments for my bookings

 As a host
 So I can notify inncognito of a change to my property